 As with so many home decoration jobs, preparation is key.
 Armed with the right tools, materials and a certain degree of knowledge, there is no reason why most homeowners can’t tackle the job of painting a house.

-Read on for our comprehensive guide to painting your entire house, starting from the outside (including windows and doors), to the inside.
+Read on for our comprehensive guide to painting your entire house, starting from the outside (including windows and doors), to painting the rooms inside.

 While many people are happy to take on the interior painting of a house, a much smaller number feel confident tackling the exterior paintwork.